Ministry and Mission

 Do I need to attend every week?

 St Giles has long been embedded in its community and takes to heart the gospel challenge to offer praise to God as known in Christ, to preach the word in and out of season, to pray for the needs of the people of this place and to provide hospitality and hope to all.
 Worship is inseparable from compassion and prayer from involvement in the lives of others.
 Whether welcoming visitors and newcomers to our Sunday services or working in collaboration with a range of social welfare providers throughout the week, we seek to live out the responsibilities we have under Christ to proclaim the loving kindness of the Lord in word and deed.

-St Giles-in-the-Fields is currently in an interregnum while we prepare to appoint our next Rector.
+St Giles-in-the-Fields is served by a full-time parish priest, Rev. Tom Sander and an associate priest, Rev. Chris Smaling.
 The church administration is overseen by the parochial church council (PCC) and the churchwardens, who are elected annually.
 The PCC is supported by a parish administrator, and a small team of part-time staff.
 Church music is led and overseen by our Director Of Music, Jonathan Bunney.

-Wil & Oliver are the current churchwardens of St Giles-in-the-Fields.
+Oliver and Catherine are the current churchwardens of St Giles-in-the-Fields.
 They are the senior lay members of the congregation, elected by the annual parish meeting.
-During the interregnum, the churchwardens are responsibible for ensuring that worship, pastoral care and mission continues in the parish, as well as taking care of the fabric and buildings of the church.

 Jonathan has been Director of Music at St. Giles-in-the-Fields since 2004.
 He is a graduate of the Royal College of Music, where he studied with Margaret Phillips.